Outhwaite Charitable Trust

 The Outhwaite Charitable Trust operates as a discretionary grant-making trust, meaning grants are awarded at the trustees' discretion rather than through an open application process.
 The trust does not advertise grant opportunities, publish application guidelines, or accept unsolicited applications through a formal process.

-Grants are likely awarded to organizations and causes identified by the trustees or brought to their attention through their professional and personal networks.
+Grants are likely awarded to organisations and causes identified by the trustees or brought to their attention through their professional and personal networks.

 Decision Timeline